 This evening the three of us are enticed into the Gringo Lingo complete with bright primary school colors, hanging potted plants, and an extensive menu of Mexican and American favorites.
-There is only a handful of patrons when we enter and few come after us.
-It is early in the evening and people are recovering from sunburn and too many afternoon beers.
+There is only a handful of patrons when we enter and only a few come after we find a table.
+It is early in the evening and people are still recovering from sunburn and too many afternoon margaritas.

-This meal we try tortilla soup and chicken wings.
-Ordering food is a tricky business even though menus show pictures and have food descriptions written in English as well as Spanish.
-The tendency is too order too much, not like most of what you order, and drink instead.
+This evening we try tortilla soup and chicken wings.
+Ordering food is a tricky business in Mexico even though menus show pictures and have food descriptions written in English as well as Spanish.